altbrot/Fhem-driver-for-smartVISU/README.md

 Fhem-driver-for-smartVISU
 =========================

-This is based on www.smartvisu.de and fhem.de
+This is based on http://www.smartvisu.de and http://fhem.de

 This repository contains a driver used to connect smartVISU to fhem homer server.